TomaraPetty/bbq-weather/README.md

 ```env
 OPENWEATHER_API_KEY='your-api-key'
 ```

+This can also be found in the `env.example`.

 🌦️ This key is required to fetch weather data from the OpenWeather API.
 You can get one by signing up at https://openweathermap.org/api.